Date: Sunday 11 June, 2017

 We provide public liability insurance for this and all of our events.
 This does not include Personal Accident (PA) cover for you as a runner.
 We have joined Qrun as a member organisation to access this PA insurance but for it to extend to you, you must also be a member of Qrun.
 You can join when you enter this race, by entering the information when prompted, at the low cost of $10/pa.
 If you are already a member of Qrun or Queensland Athletics, you can ignore this option.
 Likewise, if you enter another of our races, you need not join Qrun a second time.
 This insurance will also cover you on any of our organised training runs, but only if you have registered with us and, in turn, with Qrun.
 This insurance is good for any of our races and while participating in any of our organised training runs (currently at Nerang every Wednesday) but expires come end August each year.

-Parking: Adequate parking is available at the Sports Super Centre.
+Parking: Adequate parking is available at the western entrance to the Sports Super Centre, off Sports Drive, second entry from Morala Avenue, on the right.

 Race singlets: These are provided as part of your race entry fee.
 Although by no means compulsory, it would be appreciated if you could wear your singlet on the day.

-Prizegiving: As soon as practicable after each event, except for the 50 mile and 100 km which will be held over breakfast at the Sports Supercentre the following morning.
-Breakfast is on a user pays basis, 0800 for 0845.
+Prizegiving: As soon as practicable after each event, except for the 50 mile and 100 km which will be held at the Sports Supercentre the following morning at 8:00 am….. further details to be announced.

 Clubs and groups: If you are running for a club or group, you are invited to bring a marquee, banners, flags and so on.
 The more color the better.